elizabeth-poggie/elizabeth-poggie/_content/notes/10-W24-intro-to-programming.md

 }
 ```

-We can access the length of an array using `arrayName.Length`
+You can access the length of an array using `arrayName.Length`

 # Mini Quiz